longtian/webpack-performance/README.md

 # webpack-performance
-A webpack plugin to record performance infomation.
+A webpack plugin to record important metrics during the building progress.

 **alpha version**